Help us improve our information

 If you still have problems with injecting, ask your IBD team for help.

-You’ll have a first dose of 200mg, followed by 100mg two weeks later.
-These induction doses are higher to give a fast response.
-You’ll then have maintenance dosing every four weeks if you respond well.
-If you weigh less than 80kg you will usually inject 50mg every four weeks.
+You’ll have a first dose of 200mg.
+This will be followed by 100mg two weeks later.
+These higher first doses give a fast response.
+If you respond well, you’ll have a maintenance dose every four weeks.
+If you weigh less than 80kg, you will usually inject 50mg every four weeks.
 If you weigh 80kg or more, you will inject 100mg every four weeks.

 You may need more than one injection pre-filled pen or syringe for your induction doses.

-There are a few reasons why you and your IBD team may think it’s right to stop or change your treatment:
+There are a few reasons why you and your IBD team may want to stop or change your treatment:

-You may take golimumab with other medicines for your Colitis, such , such as 5-ASAs (like mesalazine), thiopurines (azathioprine or mercaptopurine) or methotrexate.
-Taking more than one medicine is known as combination therapy – for more on this, see our information on taking medicines.
+You may take golimumab with other medicines for your Colitis, such as 5-ASAs (like mesalazine), thiopurines (azathioprine or mercaptopurine) or methotrexate.
+Taking more than one medicine is known as combination therapy.
+For more on this, see our information on taking medicines.

-Taking a combination of anti-TNF medicines with azathioprine or methotrexate may be more effective.
-This can reduces the risk of golimumab becoming less effective over time.
+Taking a combination of golimumab with azathioprine or methotrexate may be more effective.
+This can reduce the risk of golimumab becoming less effective over time.
 You should speak to your IBD team about the risk of extra side effects with combination therapy.
-You should decide together what the best treatment option is for you
+You should decide together what the best treatment is for you.

 And tell your IBD team if: